xpdota/triggevent-site/pages/Titan-Jail.md

 ![Automarks Configuration Panel](auto-marks.png)

 Telesto is the easiest option.
 Just install it, then check 'Use Telesto...'.
+You can also read more on the [Telesto Support](/pages/Telesto-Support.md) page about how to set up and test Telesto.

 To use macros instead, choose whether you want to use F1-F9 or Numpad1-9, and check/uncheck the 'Use F1-F9' checkbox accordingly.
 Then, in-game, make a hotbar bound to those keys, with the following macros: